QubesOS/qubes-doc/developer/services/disposablevm-implementation.rst

 """""""""""""

-**Description**: Start disposables and queue them in a disposable template feature, unnamed disposables requested will prefer to retrieve disposables from this list.
+**Description**: Start disposables and queue them in a disposable template feature, requested disposables will prefer to retrieve disposables from this list.

 **Evaluation**: